Skip to main content

 Repeat this if you need to enter interest for other properties.

-2. On the lease overview page, click the Transaction tab and then click Post Charge.
+3. On the lease, click the Transaction tab and then click Post Charge.

-3. On the Post Charge window, select the Liability > Security Deposit category and enter the amount of interest earned.
+4. On the Post Charge window, select the Liability > Security Deposit category and enter the amount of interest earned.
+You can also add a Description that this is for Interest Earned.

 2. On the Issue Credit window, enter the following: